Baixa and Rossio

 If you want to know where everyone is on Saturday night, chances are good that it’s Bairro Alto.

 Alfama is perhaps the most charming part of Lisbon, and it’s the oldest too.
 This is the place to go if you want to eat a traditional meal accompanied by equally traditional fado music.
 Narrow, winding medieval alleys are common all over Lisbon but nowhere more so than in Alfama, where the roads have been described as labyrinthine.
 If you know where you’re going, this maze leads to landmarks in other parts of the city including the Castelo de São Jorge and the beautiful lookout point at Portas do Sol.

-This trendy neighbourhood is west of Avenida da Liberdade and north of Bairro Alto.The buildings here are grander than many other neighbourhoods in Lisbon, giving off a pricey vibe, and its name even translates into ‘royal prince’.
-PríncipeReal is a residential neighbourhood but doubles as a social district filled with stores and gardens.
+This trendy neighborhood is west of Avenida da Liberdade and north of Bairro Alto.The buildings here are grander than many other neighborhoods in Lisbon, giving off a pricey vibe, and its name even translates into ‘royal prince’.
+PríncipeReal is a residential neighborhood but doubles as a social district filled with stores and gardens.

 Parque das Nações

 Parque das Nações is a modern area where Oriente train station and the Oceanário de Lisboa are located.
 It was built to accommodate Expo ’98 and stands today as a living memory of that event.
 A number of restaurants and bars can be found on the strip along the river, as well as clubs, office buildings and apartments.
 There is also a popular boardwalk where joggers and dog walkers enjoy the beautiful Lisbon weather.